 Despite the fact that the federal government of the United States deems marijuana as illegal, some states have sanctioned the therapeutic benefits of marijuana and have legalized medicinal use and others have allowed both recreational and medicinal practice.

 As of 2019, 33 states and the District of Columbia have legalized the medicinal use of marijuana.
 Each approving state has its own set of rules and regulations it is important for a requester of a marijuana card to adhere to the legal framework to be granted one.
+If you need a card and don’t know how to get started, Green Health Docs provides patients with easy access to supportive, knowledgeable marijuana doctors nationwide, and they make it easier to obtain a medical marijuana card online or in person.

 A medical marijuana card will exempt the holder from any violation from possession and consumption laws at the state level.
 There are different conditions before a request can be approved, and this varies from state to state.
 In case your state does not accept your medical condition, purchasing from another state is not an alternative.